 Aussies do a lot of things well and one of the best is throwing a barbecue.
 The Aussie BBQ is a serious tradition, and most parks and public areas have at least three BBQ pits.
 In fact, I don’t know what Australia would be without a barbecue.
 There’s nothing better than a beautiful warm night, a few good beers, and some grilled up Kangaroo to make you love this place.

-Australia has some great wine regions that include Margaret River near Perth, the Barossa Valley near Melbourne, and the Hunter Valley near Sydney.
+Australia has some great wine regions that include Margaret River near Perth, the Barossa Valley near Adelaide, and the Hunter Valley near Sydney.
 There’s a lot of good wine to be tried while in Australia, especially Australian Shiraz and Pinot Noir.
 You can take day trips to any of the wine areas from the nearby major cities or simply take a trip to the wine store and get drunk in the park…while having a BBQ.

 This is my favorite part of Australia.
 It’s truly beautiful with its large expanses of outback and white sand beaches that stretch for miles without a soul in sight.
 I’m glad a lot of people don’t visit Western Australia; otherwise it could end up like the East coast – crowded and overbuilt.
 Karijini National Park puts Kakadu and Litchfield to shame and Coral Bay and the Ningaloo Reef is even better than Cairns the Great Barrier Reef.
 I love it here.

 Sydney and Melbourne get all the attention, but Perth can hold its own against these two heavyweights.
 There are great beaches, one of the world’s largest city parks, surfing, and nearby Fremantle where you can have Australia’s best beer (Little Creatures).
 Perth is a city filled with young people and has the vibe of a city in motion, just coming into its own.
 Don’t forget to Sunday drinking sessions at the famous Cottesloe Hotel.